KiaShamaei/spiliterTest/README.md

 - Spring Framework
 - SpringBoot
 ### Dependencies
-There are numbers of third-party dependencies used in the project.
+There is a number of third-party dependencies which are used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.
 - java 1.17 or higher
 - docker desktop
 - Maven 3.1.1 or higher
 - Git
 ### Guides
-The following guides illustrate how to use some features project:
+The following guides illustrate how to use some features of the project:

 * [ Clone the project ]
 * [ Run below commands on the root of project in order ]